 In our 2019 Global Consumer Insights Survey, just 35% of respondents said they chose sustainable products to help protect the environment, 37% said they looked for products with environmentally friendly packaging, and 41% said they avoided the use of plastic when they could.
-PwC’s June 2021 Pulse Survey results show percentages ten to 20 points higher in response to similarly worded questions.
+PwC’s survey results show percentages ten to 20 points higher in response to similarly worded questions.
 A study by creative research platform Visual GPS, in conjunction with market research firm YouGov, also indicates a shift during the pandemic.
 That survey finds that 81% of people polled expect companies to be environmentally conscious in their advertising and communications, and 69% of respondents said they were doing everything possible to minimize their carbon footprint (up from 63% just a year earlier).

 Consumer packaged goods companies, retailers, and grocers have long been paying attention to their customers’ growing demand for eco-friendly products.
 As businesses continue to launch eco-friendly innovations in products, packaging, and production, some nuances in PwC’s consumer data might help leaders chart a path forward.

 Key survey findings

 PwC’s survey reveals that consumers in the Asia-Pacific region are more eco-friendly than the global average, and a large majority of respondents report becoming more eco-friendly.
 In Indonesia, it's 86%, and in Vietnam and the Philippines, it's 74%.
 The trend is also prevalent in the Middle East.
 In Egypt, 68% say they’re more eco-friendly, and in the United Arab Emirates, it’s 67%.
 This suggests that sustainability messaging should have amplified resonance in those regions.